Foreign exchange market: Speculation

 Controversy about currency speculators and their effect on currency devaluations and national economies recurs regularly.
 Economists, such as Milton Friedman, have argued that speculators ultimately are a stabilizing influence on the market, and that stabilizing speculation performs the important function of providing a market for hedgers and transferring risk from those people who don't wish to bear it, to those who do.
 Other economists, such as Joseph Stiglitz, consider this argument to be based more on politics and a free market philosophy than on economics.

 Large hedge funds and other well capitalized "position traders" are the main professional speculators.
 According to some economists, individual traders could act as "noise traders" and have a more destabilizing role than larger and better informed actors.

-Currency speculation is considered a highly suspect activity in many countries.
+Currency speculation is considered a highly suspect activity in many countries, such as Thailand.
 While investment in traditional financial instruments like bonds or stocks often is considered to contribute positively to economic growth by providing capital, currency speculation does not; according to this view, it is simply gambling that often interferes with economic policy.
 For example, in 1992, currency speculation forced Sweden's central bank, the Riksbank, to raise interest rates for a few days to 500% per annum, and later to devalue the krona.
 Mahathir Mohamad, one of the former Prime Ministers of Malaysia, is one well-known proponent of this view.
 He blamed the devaluation of the Malaysian ringgit in 1997 on George Soros and other speculators.

 Gregory Millman reports on an opposing view, comparing speculators to "vigilantes" who simply help "enforce" international agreements and anticipate the effects of basic economic "laws" in order to profit.
 In this view, countries may develop unsustainable economic bubbles or otherwise mishandle their national economies, and foreign exchange speculators made the inevitable collapse happen sooner.
 A relatively quick collapse might even be preferable to continued economic mishandling, followed by an eventual, larger, collapse.
 Mahathir Mohamad and other critics of speculation are viewed as trying to deflect the blame from themselves for having caused the unsustainable economic conditions.

 Risk aversion

-Risk aversion is a kind of trading behavior exhibited by the foreign exchange market when a potentially adverse event happens that may affect market conditions.
-This behavior is caused when risk averse traders liquidate their positions in risky assets and shift the funds to less risky assets due to uncertainty.

-In the context of the foreign exchange market, traders liquidate their positions in various currencies to take up positions in safe-haven currencies, such as the US dollar.
+In order to mitigate risk, traders may liquidate their positions in various currencies to take up positions in safe-haven currencies, such as the US dollar.
 Sometimes, the choice of a safe haven currency is more of a choice based on prevailing sentiments rather than one of economic statistics.
-An example would be the financial crisis of 2008.
-The value of equities across the world fell while the US dollar strengthened (see Fig.1).
+An example would be the 2008 financial crisis, where value of equities across the world fell while the US dollar strengthened (see Fig.1).
 This happened despite the strong focus of the crisis in the US.